U.S. District Court (Southern and Eastern Districts of New York)

 Mr. Park combines his trial skills with his deep experience as a litigation partner to obtain early, efficient and successful outcomes for each of his clients in civil litigation matters.
 He was one of 40 attorneys invited by the judges of the U.S. District Court in the Southern District of New York to assist the Court in devising a pilot project for the most efficient management of complex civil litigation in the courthouse.
-He counts among his regular clients on civil matters, LG Electronics, for whom he acts as U.S. Litigation Counsel, as well as Brown Brothers Harriman.
+He counts among his regular clients on civil matters, LG Electronics, as well as Brown Brothers Harriman.
 Some of his representative cases include:

 Co-lead trial counsel for a company and its executives in connection with claim for fraudulent conveyance brought by trustee of bankrupt estate who sought to claw back over $100 million.

 Co-lead counsel for major manufacturing company in contract-based indemnification dispute with major distributor company in international arbitration hearing.